Kyyzer/fispan-case-study/README.md

 ### Digital assistant

 Chatbots and digital assistants are now common in online services, with banks included.
 Fispan offers a digital product so they could benefit from developing an online assistant built into the customer's ERP that can help solve any technical or business banking queries.
 The service would develop through machine learning and natural language processing, and could even integrate with the banks systems to suggest products.
+The assistant would be able to recognise the customer's query and provide the most relevant solution.

 ### Open banking